sharathr25/bookloo/README.md

 bun run dev
 ```

-- Open http://localhost:3000/ with your browser to see the result.
+- Open http://localhost:3000/swagger with your browser to see documentation.